REQUIREMENTS AND CAMPUS GUIDE

-Tuition at Duke costs $60,408, Room and Board cost $9,164, and $ 8,320, respectively, and books and supplies are estimated to cost $3,410.
-Duke is estimated to cost $81,302.
-This is a hefty sum, but with an $8 billion endowment, Duke offers financial aid to 52% of its students and 67% graduate debt-free.
+Tuition at Duke costs approximately $60,594, Room and Board cost $9,164, and $8,320, respectively, and books and supplies are estimated to cost $3,410.
+Duke is estimated to cost $81,488.
+This is a hefty sum, but with an $8 billion endowment, Duke offers financial aid to 52% of its students.
 If you want to get a better idea of what your financial aid package would look like, you can use Duke’s net price calculator.

 What is Duke faculty like?

-Dule has a faculty: student ratio of 8:1, with 72% of classes having less than nineteen students.
-Duke is a research university, meaning that many professors conduct their own research in addition to teaching.
-Students can pursue their own research projects under professor supervision through research assistantships, internships, summer programs or volunteering, and may either earn credit or pay for their work.
+Duke has a faculty:student ratio of 8:1.
+Since it is a well-funded research university, many professors conduct their own research in addition to teaching.
+Students can pursue their own research projects under professor supervision through research assistantships, internships, summer programs or volunteering, and may either earn credit or be paid for their work.

 What are academics at Duke like?

-Duke’s Trinity College of Arts and Sciences offers bachelor of science and bachelor of art degrees in more than 44 majors and 46 minors, with the option of creating an interdepartmental major by taking courses from two majors, or an alternative major, a curriculum of a student’s own design through Program II.
-Duke requires all students to complete a core, which includes five areas of knowledge and five modes of inquiry, first-year writing and first-year seminar and two small group learning experiences, which are typically seminars, tutorials, thesis courses or independent study courses.
-Like in many other colleges with a required core, these classes provide the freshman class with the opportunity for shared experiences; it’s possible you’ll meet some of your closest college friends in your freshman year writing course or your freshman year seminar.
+Duke’s Trinity College of Arts and Sciences offers bachelor of science and bachelor of art degrees in 48 majors, 50 minors and 23 certificates.
+It also boasts the option to create an interdepartmental major by taking courses from two majors or an alternative major to design a student’s own curriculum through Program II.
+Duke requires all students to complete a core, which includes five areas of knowledge, five modes of inquiry, a first-year writing course, a first-year seminar, and two small group learning experiences that are typically seminars, tutorials, thesis courses or independent study courses.
+At many colleges with a required core, these classes provide the freshman class with the opportunity for shared experiences; it’s possible you’ll meet some of your closest college friends in your freshman year writing course or your freshman year seminar.

-Duke’s Pratt School of Engineering offers degrees in biomedical, civil, environmental, electrical and computer, and mechanical engineering majors, as well as minors in electrical & computer or energy engineering.
+Duke’s Pratt School of Engineering offers degrees in biomedical, civil, environmental, electrical and computer, and mechanical engineering majors, as well as minors in machine learning and artificial intelligence, electrical & computer and energy engineering.
 Pratt has core requirements of its own, which differ from those of Trinity.

 Is Duke diverse?

-Duke University’s student population is predominantly white, with just under half, 46.5%, of students being white.
-Duke also has a significant population of Asain students, 20.7%, and a smaller population of black or African American, 9.5%, Hispanic and Latino, 8.1%.
-An equal number of male and female students attend Duke.
+As of fall 2020, Duke University’s student population is predominantly white, with just under half, 41%, of students being white.
+Duke also has a significant population of Asian students, 21%, and a smaller population of Black or African American, 9%, Hispanic and Latino, 7%.
+52% of students are women.